Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 [6][Explanation to Section 16(2)(b)

-For this clause, it shall be deemed that RP has received the goods or services–
+For the purpose of this clause, it shall be deemed that RP has received the goods or services–

 (i) where the goods are delivered by the supplier to